from small one page howto to huge articles all in one place

 DESCRIPTION

 xfs_growfs expands an existing XFS filesystem (see xfs(5)).
-The mount-point argument is the pathname of the directory where the filesystem is mounted.
+The moun-point argument is the pathname of the directory where the filesystem is mounted.
+The bloc-device argument is the device name of a mounted XFS filesystem.
 The filesystem must be mounted to be grown (see mount(8)).
 The existing contents of the filesystem are undisturbed, and the added space becomes available for additional file storage.

 OPTIONS